ying-tang/help-documentation/_troubleshooting/Troubleshooting_FAQ.md

 **Q. What ports need to be open for OpenStack?**

 You will need to open at least ports 67/68 for DHCP and port 80 for metadata.
-Additionally, if you want VMs to be able to access OpenStack API services, include the ports documented here...
+Additionally, if you want VMs to be able to access OpenStack API services, include the ports documented here:

 [http://ibm-blue-box-help.github.io/help-documentation/gettingstarted/commontech/FAQ/#which-portsurls-etc-are-publicly-accessible-on-my-bluemix-private-cloud-and-for-what-purpose](http://ibm-blue-box-help.github.io/help-documentation/gettingstarted/commontech/FAQ/#which-portsurls-etc-are-publicly-accessible-on-my-bluemix-private-cloud-and-for-what-purpose)